 2 – Vaccination Surveillance Project

-The vaccination surveillance project aims to develop an interactive, useful and comprehensive FIP global database on the role of pharmacists in vaccination to support the advocacy work of FIP and its member organisations.
+The vaccination surveillance project aims to develop an interactive, useful, and comprehensive FIP global database on the role of pharmacists in vaccination to support the advocacy work of FIP and its member organisations.
+As part of this project, we reviewed our existing data and conducted online questionnaires among our members to update our database.